Why I overexpose my photographs (….most of the time)

 Shooting

 To take advantage of this technique, you must shoot in RAW.
-This way you are working with the greatest amount of data possible.
+This way, you are working with the greatest amount of data possible.
 All this digital information is also unprocessed.
 The RAW format provides the greatest latitude for making adjustments.

 What you do is overexpose the image, but not too much.
-The key is to overexpose as much as possible with out blowing out or clipping any part of the photograph that matters.
+The key is to overexpose as much as possible without blowing out or clipping any part of the photograph that matters.

 Post Processing